Franco, AL East-leading Rays win 8th in row, top Red Sox 6-1

 Fleming has allowed 16 runs over 13 ⅓ innings in his last three outings.

-“This will give him a chance to go hit the reset button, work on what’s made him good in the past,” Rays manager Kevin Cash said.
+“This will give him a chance to go hit the reset button, work on what’s made him good in the past,” Cash said.

 TRAINER’S ROOM